Distribution Prediction Correction Based on the Analysis of Job/Housing Balance between Old and New Districts ()

 (10)

-is the value of middle zones’ area.
+where, is the number of dwelling units. is the number of employment positions. is the value of residential land’s area. is the value of middle zones’ area.
 It is easy to see that if the number of dwelling units and the value of residents i land’s area are close to half of the zone, the job/housing balance degree will close to 1.
-The degree will close to 0 if
+The degree will close to 0 if or is close to 0 or 1.

 Step 3:

-Using the following formula to represent the
+Using the following formula to represent the:

 (11)

-is; and the value of is between 1 and 2, that is to say the formula will increase the forecast of internal traffic.
+Here we can see that the larger the degree of job/housing balance is, the bigger is; and the value of is between 1 and 2, that is to say the formula will increase the forecast of internal traffic.

 The modified model considerate the impact of job/housing balances on residents travel, so that the predictive value of internal travel will not be imprecise.
 It is certain practical significance.